TheTerrior/AudioForge/README.md

 # AudioForge
 Audio Conversion and Comparison Tool for Linux

-Prerequesites:
--Python
--PySimpleGUIQt (Python Module)
--Flac
--WavPack
--FFmpeg
+Prerequesites: Python, PySimpleGUIQt (Python Module), FLAC, WavPack, FFmpeg

 Documentation:
 Allows you to compare two files (simple or advanced), convert from one file to another (within supported formats), and bulk convert.